-Parents find joy in watching every movement of their baby — smiling, rolling over, trying to communicate, and even falling asleep.
-When you think your baby is fast asleep, you may notice them jerk or twitch suddenly.
-Sleep twitching is the little jerks and spasms that occur in the arms, legs, eyes, eyelids, brow, fingers, toes, head, mouth, and cheeks of the baby during sleep (1).
-It is a benign condition that involves involuntary muscle movement and happens during the early stages of sleep.
+Sleep twitching is when your baby has little jerks and spasms during sleep.
+These spams could occur in the arms, legs, eyes, eyelids, fingers, toes, head, mouth, and cheeks (1).
+Twitching is a mild condition involving involuntary muscle movement and is usually seen during the early stages of sleep.

 Sometimes referred to as ‘sleep starts’ or ‘sleep myoclonus,’ twitches affect most newborns and babies (2).
-You may think they are twitching because of a response to a dream, but is there something more to it?
+The condition is referred to as benign neonatal sleep myoclonus in medical terms.
+Most parents and elders think that babies twitch in sleep in response to a dream, but what could be other reasons for it?

 Is It Normal For Babies To Twitch In Their Sleep?

-Twitching or sleep myoclonus is not considered a serious condition in babies.
+A newborn twitching in sleep or sleep myoclonus is not considered a serious condition.
 Twitches in babies are most common from birth to three years of age (3).
 However, in most cases, it resolves on its own between two and six months of age (4).
 Moreover, it has been reported that this condition has no long or short-term effect on infants and is not associated with any neurodevelopmental abnormality (4).

 What Causes Twitching In Sleep?